 More Related Articles on PlanetWare.com

 Quintessential Andalusia: Most travelers visiting the Pueblos Blancos will also want to see the sights of Andalusia on their vacation itinerary.
 The enchanting city of Seville (about a 90-minute drive from Arcos de la Frontera) dazzles visitors with its old-world ambience and flamboyant festivals.
-Among Seville's architectural highlights are two UNESCO World Heritage Sites: the Catedral de Sevilla, a glorious Gothic cathedral, and the Real Alcázar, a lavish Moorish palace surrounded by lush gardens manicured in classic Andalusian style.
+Highlights include two UNESCO World Heritage Sites: the Catedral de Sevilla, a glorious Gothic cathedral, and the Real Alcázar, a lavish Moorish palace surrounded by lush Andalusian gardens.